Jenny Lake Campground Overview

 Follow the Discovery Trail to Jenny Lake.
 Along the way, stop to explore interpretive panels highlighting area wildlife, history, and the creation of the landscape.
 Take an easy stroll to see the lakeshore, or use the path to access the boat dock and area trails.
 The Discovery Trail is a paved, 0.35m/0.56km trail, with wheelchair access to Jenny Lake.

 Jenny Lake Campground is a tent-only campground.
-Trailers, campers, and pop-up roof tents are not permitted.
-Each campsite includes a compact gravel parking space for one vehicle no larger than eight feet high and 14 feet long, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two coin-operated showers.
+Trailers, campers, pop ups and ALL towables are not permitted.
+Each campsite includes a compact gravel parking space for ONE VEHICLE NO LARGER THAN 8 FEET HIGH AND 14 FEET LONG, a tent pad, a picnic table, a fire pit with metal fire grate, bear-proof food storage lockers, and access to nearby water spigots, flush toilets, and two token-operated showers.
 Only two tents are permitted per site.

 ADA Access: Three campsites are ADA compliant, and feature accessible picnic tables, leveled sites, and leveled pathways to accessible restrooms and payphone.
 One coin-operated shower is also ADA accessible.
 Routes to the amphitheater are not wheelchair accessible.